 - Central value: The central measurement range value in MHz or T. - Relative range +/-: The +/- relative range in ppm referenced to the central value used for measurement.
-(According to older WMFCTool version, it corresponds to half of MDA modulation amplitude parameter) - Minimal value: The minimal limit value in MHz or T used for measurement. - Maximal value: The maximal limit value in MHz or T used for measurement. - Averaging: Set the number of NMR acquisitions used to compute the average returned as one measurement result.
+(In relation to older WMFCTool versions used with MFC3045, the relative range is related to the old modulation amplitude parameter MDA by: Relative Range = MDA \ PCF\1e-7 / (2 \ Central value).
+With PCF the Probe-array central frequency). - Minimal value: The minimal limit value in MHz or T used for measurement. - Maximal value: The maximal limit value in MHz or T used for measurement. - Averaging: Set the number of NMR acquisitions used to compute the average returned as one measurement result.
 For a MFC3045 instrument it corresponds to the number of measurement cycle (NCY).